MiscellaneousAuth Options

 Usage

-Add the authType={IdentityKitAuthType.DELEGATION} prop and add the targets=[""] to signerClientOptions prop with a list of canister IDs and follow the guide to remove wallet approval pop-ups.
+Add the authType={IdentityKitAuthType.DELEGATION} prop and add the targets=[""] to signerClientOptions prop with a list of canister IDs and follow the guide to execute canister calls.

 const App = () => {